 Understanding how residents feel (morbidity) and what is causing death (mortality) in a community is often a good place to begin when assessing community health.
-The County Health Rankings (CHR), a popular annual measure of county-level health indicators, offers a measure of health outcomes by county.
-CHR health outcomes measures length of life and quality of life.
+The County Health Rankings, a popular annual measure of county-level health indicators, offers a measure of health outcomes by county.
+County Health Rankings health outcomes measure length of life and quality of life.
 Among the counties served by both hospitals, Clayton County shows higher rates of mortality and the poorest quality of life, while DeKalb and Fulton counties show lower mortality rates and better quality of life.
 This theme is seen throughout the CHNA.
 Clayton County often has the poorest outcomes when compared to other counties in the service area and the state.
+This remains unchanged from the 2018 report.